 - Our environmental educational program in the primary schools has been interrupted for some years due to lack of funding.
 Thus, we need to train the teachers on how to use the educational materials.
 We also need additional educational materials for children to practice what they are learning about the swamp ecosystem.
 And, we need to fund the green class and the evaluation of the program.

-- The funding to finance this guest room is finished but, it has not covered enough of the functional budget.
+- The funding we received to finance this guest room is finished, but it has not covered enough of the costs.
 We need funds to maintain the guest room and to pay the employees’ salary to manage and run it.
 It’s important to note that the employees we hire to run this ecotourism activity are all from the local communities.
 This includes the gardener, the keeper, the cook, and the guides.
 They work only if there are guests.